Be assertive, not aggressive

 - Be brief and direct

-- Take responsibility for your own
+- Take responsibility for your own behavior

 - Use “I” statements